 In 1972, the NCBE administered the first Multistate Bar Exam (MBE®)—a standardized multiple-choice exam that assesses an examinee's ability to apply fundamental legal principles and reasoning to analyze fact patterns.
 Today, every US jurisdiction administers the MBE except Puerto Rico and Louisiana.

-The NCBE continued working toward standardization, and in 2011, administered the first Uniform Bar Exam (UBE®) in Missouri and North Dakota.
+The NCBE continued working toward standardization and, in 2011 administered the first Uniform Bar Exam (UBE®) in Missouri and North Dakota.
 The UBE added 2 written components to the MBE: the Multistate Performance Test (MPT®) and the Multistate Essay Exam (MEE®).
-These 3 components are administered as the UBE by most jurisdictions today.
+Most jurisdictions administer these 3 components as the UBE today.

 The UBE Today